League and Self-Defense: Economic issues

 Other common economic points of both Samoobrona and LPR that were included in the program of LiS were "family-friendly taxes" - these were to be additional taxes on the wealthy, of which the proceeds would be redistributed to low-income families.
 LiS also postulated an establishment of a special investigative commission that would persecute privatization and focus on halting any further privatization attempts.
 This commission was also to investigate Polish lobbyists and businessmen, such as Marek Dochnal.
 The party also stressed the need to diversify the energy supply of Poland, and opposed the construction of Nord Stream 1, a Russia-Germany Northern Gas Pipeline.
 The party also criticized Law and Justice for inadequate preparations for UEFA Euro 2012, and pledged to speed up the preparations.
+It also called for "initiating talks and meeting the demands of protesting labour groups, increasing pensions and disability benefits, increasing assistance for families, and taking action at the EU level to incrase subsidies for Polish farmers".

 Explaining its concept of solidarist economy, the coalition declared: "Our program meets these expectations.
 It contains important elements hitherto overlooked and ignored by neo-liberal decision-makers.
 It is a clear programme providing social security for the most vulnerable social groups, giving hope for stabilisation and harmony.
 It is an incisive programme providing social security for the most vulnerable social groups, giving hope for stabilisation and harmonious development of our country."
 League and Self-Defense condemned the last 16 years (1991-2007) of economic policies, describing it as neoliberal and capitalist.
 Solidarist economy, according to LiS, was based on the protection of the poorest and the weakest, as well as disempowering and redistributing the wealth of the rich, which the coalition perceived as corrupt and greedy.